Highoshi/bit-brains-eip-/eips/eip-0004-cerebral-evolution-and-minting.md

 ## Definitions

 - **Brain**
-  The Genesis NFT representing the earliest and longest-lived commitment to the Bit Brains ecosystem.
+  The genesis NFT representing the earliest and longest-lived commitment to the Bit Brains ecosystem.

 - **Cerebral**
   An ERC-721 NFT derived from Brains or authorized Expansion Epochs, serving as a staking, participation, and progression primitive.

 - **Proof of Care (PoC)**
-  Sustained participation, staking continuity, and ecosystem-aligned behavior maintained across defined epochs.
+  Sustained participation, staking continuity, and ecosystem-aligned behavior maintained across defined epochs within a phase, validated by ZK accountability.

+- **Phase**
+  A protocol lifecycle stage (e.g., Brain Phase, Cerebral Phase, Brainiac Phase) consisting of five (5) epochs.

+- **Epoch**
+  A time-bounded accountability interval (approximately one month) within a phase, during which ZK proofs evaluate continuity, PoC signatures, and non-interference.

 - **Expansion Epoch**
   A governance-authorized event introducing additional Cerebrals to support ecosystem growth and broader participation.